truenas/documentation/content/SCALE/SCALEUIReference/SystemSettings/GeneralSettings.md

 {{< /tab >}}
 {{< tab "File Ticket" >}}

-TrueNAS SCALE users are welcome to report bugs and vote for or suggest new TrueNAS features in the project Jira instance.
+TrueNAS SCALE users are encouraged to report bugs and vote for or suggest new TrueNAS features in the project Jira instance.
 Have questions?
 We recommend searching through the software documentation and community resources for answers.

 If you encounter a bug or other issue while using TrueNAS SCALE, create a bug report in the [TrueNAS Jira Project](https://jira.ixsystems.com/projects/NAS/).
 The web interface provides a form to report issues without logging out.
 We recommend searching the project first to see if aother user already reported the issue.
 You must have [a Jira account](https://jira.ixsystems.com/secure/Signup!default.jspa) to create a bug ticket.